the act of giving a false appearance

 I know that the awful accusation struck not so much at my

 filial love as at the foundation of my new existence.

 Dolores flitted around the car, screaming like a banshee, her face

 bedizened with fury.

 lacking grace in movement or posture

 I had slid down the seat and slept the night through in an

-willingness to recognize and respect the beliefs or practices of others
+willingness to respect the beliefs or practices of others

 The lack of criticism evidenced by our ad hoc community influenced me, and set a tone of